10 Things To Know About African American Language

 2. African American English is a dialect of English.

 Like all other dialects of English, with their own histories of how they came to be, African American English (AAE) is a systematic and complete language that operates under a set of rules—and while AAE differs from other dialects of English, there are many overlaps, as seen in the diagram below.

 AAE isn’t a broken free-for-all language in which anything goes; it has its own set of grammatical rules that can be violated.
 When people attempt to mock AAE and how it sounds, they often don't have a grasp of the grammar or syntax of the language, which makes it very easy to spot someone who doesn’t actually speak, respect, or understand the language.

-3. "He be dreaming" and "He is dreaming" mean two very different things in African American English.
+3. “He be dreaming” and “He is dreaming” mean two different things in African American English.

 Before we jump into the grammar of AAE, we'll need to define a few terms:

 Habitual Be: This verb refers to a regular occurrence—as in, “that dog be sleeping.”